-Value Investing takes the stance that this efficient-market hypothesis is actually not right, and investors can take advantage of stocks that are mispriced.
+Value Investing takes the stance that this efficient-market hypothesis is actually always right, and investors can take advantage of stocks that are mispriced due to inefficiencies in the market.
 Value Investors are looking to buy shares that are below their intrinsic value and hold them for long periods of time, hoping that the stock price will reach the real fair value in the long term.

 Margin of safety is a core principle of value investing.
 Considering that the fair value of a stock is a representation of its future cash flows, and that the future is uncertain, the margin of safety provides protection for any unforeseen events that may cause a decline in the share price.

 The larger this margin of safety, the better, as it means that there is more room for error and therefore less risk involved with buying shares in this company.

 Value investing is an investment strategy that aims to buy stocks which are undervalued by the market.
 Value investors believe that buying stocks at a low price will result in higher returns.

 Here are some resources if your want to learn about value investing :